SoftUni-Internal/interactive-content/EN/Course.md

-# Programming Fundamentals with Java
+# JavaScript Fundamentals - Methods and Arrays

 ## Description
 This course teaches the **basics of coding**, such as: